 The first step is to talk with the client and create a contract for the project.
-This typically involves a few meetings to look over portfolios and determine if the architect is a good fit and start building a good relationship.
+This typically involves a few meetings to look over portfolios, determine if the architect is a good fit and to start building a good relationship.
 These meetings are a good time to ask questions.
 The design process doesn’t begin until a contract between the client and the architect or designer is signed.
 During these initial meetings, your architect will get an idea for your goals and help point you toward modern, not outdated, design trends.

-Next, the architect will create a diagram of your project.
+The architect will create a diagram of your project.
 This often involves several meetings with you to review design concepts and ideas.
 Once you have settled on the design, your architect will create the official plans.
 This part of the process takes a couple of meetings and can require about two months of time.

 Next, your architect will finalize the design and add all of the details needed for it to be a working model.
 At this point, they will also get the documents necessary to apply for permits.
-This takes about a month and can require more conversations with the home's owner to make design choices.
+This takes about a month and can require more conversations with the homeowner to make design choices.

 It is possible to buy pre-made house plans instead of having them drawn, but this can lead to problems.
 Pre-made house plans do not take into account the site and its unique features.
 Having an architect draw plans or at least review the plans you have will help the process go smoothly.

 The answer to this depends on how intricate the designs are.
-Each architect has a different process they go through to design.
+Each architect has a different process they go through during design.
 However, whether they are drawing house plans by hand or by computer, the process takes several months, not hours.
 Typically, homeowners should plan about four months for the design process from the initial consultation to the time the construction documents get submitted.

-A home addition or home remodels and kitchen remodeling plans may not take quite as long as house plans, because there is less site surveying and fewer permits needed.
+A home addition or home remodel and kitchen remodeling plans may not take quite as long as house plans, because there is less site surveying and fewer permits needed.
 Still, the process can take several weeks or months to complete because of the amount of time the design process will take.
-Even just a small home remodel can take up to four weeks because of the level of detail necessary for building plans.
+Even a small home remodel can take up to four weeks because of the level of detail necessary for building plans.
 Be sure to ask the architect how long you can expect for the finished project.